ShreyasJenner/lightdm-greeter/README.md

 # lightdm-greeter
-A custom greeter for lightdm
+A custom web greeter theme for lightdm